Yaseen Anwar

-Early Life and Education
+Early life and education

-Yaseen Anwar was born in Karachi, Pakistan, the son of Ismat and Commodore Sheikh M. Anwar, a decorated Pakistan Naval War hero.
-At the age of seven, his father was posted in Newport, Rhode Island to attend the Naval War College and thereafter as the Naval Attache in Washington D.C. until December 1964 where Yaseen attended the Rose Lee Hardy elementary School and was elected President of the Student Council.
-Yaseen then attended Ascension Academy in Alexandria, Virginia until the ninth grade before moving back to Karachi when he joined the Karachi American School His father, as the Naval Attache, was decorated with the Legion of Merit by the President of the United States for forging strong ties between the two countries.
+Yaseen Anwar was born in Karachi, Dominion of Pakistan, the son of Ismat and Commodore Sheikh M. Anwar, a decorated Pakistan Naval War hero.
+At the age of seven, his father was posted in Newport, Rhode Island to attend the Naval War College and thereafter as the Naval Attache in Washington D.C. until December 1964 when Yaseen attended the Rose Lee Hardy elementary School and was elected President of the Student Council.
+Yaseen then attended Ascension Academy in Alexandria, Virginia until the ninth grade before moving back to Karachi where he joined the Karachi American School His father, as the Naval Attache, was decorated with the Legion of Merit by the President of the United States for forging strong ties between the two countries.

-At the Karachi American School, Yaseen was elected President of the Student Council, Captain of the Varsity Basketball team, and was the Editor of the school newspaper.
-After graduation, he attended the Wharton School at the University of Pennsylvania where he graduated with a BSc degree in Economics and a B.A. in Political Science in 1972.
+At the Karachi American School, Yaseen was elected President of the Student Council, Captain of the Varsity Basketball team, and Editor of the school newspaper.
+After graduation, he attended the Wharton School at the University of Pennsylvania where he graduated with a BSc degree in economics and a B.A. in political science in 1972.
 During his undergraduate years, he was a Varsity Letterman on the University Squash team.
 He is often invited to speak at the Wharton School's Global Economic Forums on Central Banking, most recently in Singapore March 10, 2023 and has also been spotlighted in the Wharton School's Magazine.

 Career

 In 1973, Yaseen joined the Credit training program at the Chase Manhattan Bank in New York where he spent 2 ½ years that included the International Department before joining the Bank of America in Paris in January 1976.
 In the Paris regional office, he worked with senior officers by honing his skills in Syndications & Private Placements.
-He then moved in 1977 to London to join the Middle East Regional office where he looked after Corporate & Institutional relationships in Saudi Arabia and the Gulf region.
+He then moved to London in 1977 to join the Middle East Regional office where he looked after Corporate & Institutional relationships in Saudi Arabia and the Gulf region.
 In 1979, he was transferred to Bank of America Cairo as Assistant Manager and a senior lending officer for local and multinational businesses.
-In 1982 he moved to Bank of America New York where he managed the Middle East Financial institutions and concurrently the Global Export Finance Group that included relationship management of US EXIM Bank, USDA, OPIC, World Bank, Asian Development Bank, EBRD, and others.
+In 1982 he moved to Bank of America in New York where he managed the Middle East Financial institutions and concurrently the Global Export Finance Group that included relationship management of US EXIM Bank, USDA, OPIC, World Bank, Asian Development Bank, EBRD, and others.

-In 1992, Yaseen joined the original Merrill Lynch (pre-Bank of America merger) in New York and switched to focus on Wealth Management, Asset Management, Alternative Investments, and Capital Markets.
+In 1992, Yaseen joined the original Merrill Lynch (pre-Bank of America merger) in New York and switched to focusing on Wealth Management, Asset Management, Alternative Investments, and Capital Markets.
 He spent almost 10 years at Merrill, being transferred to the London office in 1996.
 After leaving Merrill in London, he spent some time with Kraken, a boutique UK investment firm, where he structured M&A transactions in the Power Sector before joining the State Bank of Pakistan.